Cricket in Germany: A history beyond bat and ball | DW | 01.10.2021

 Despite Germany having cricket history dating as far back as 1858, having no perceived cultural roots has long hampered the sport's attempts to branch out into wider German society.

-The late 1980s and early 1990s were a formative time for modern Germany, and also for cricket.
+The late 1980s and early 1990s were a formative time for modern Germany — the country was reunified in 1990 — and also for cricket.
 The DCB was founded in 1988 and, after reunification, Germany joined the sport's governing body, the International Cricket Council (ICC).

 Volker Ellerbeck, who grew up in West Berlin, lived through this transformation, having returned from a year of studying in Oxford, United Kingdom, with a love of cricket.